brege/aoife/README.md

 ## Tech Stack

+### Infrastructure

 - React + TypeScript
 - Vite for build and development
 - CSS Grid for responsive layouts
-- TMDB API for movie/TV data (more to come)
+- CLI + Cypress layers for AI-development and testing
 - Biome for linting, formatting, and type checking

+### APIs

+- TMDB API for movie/TV data
+- Musicbrainz API for music
+- OpenLibrary and Google Books API's books

 ## Development